BrunoGilRamirez/ldl/README.md

-# DLL
+# Doubly linked list (dll)
-doubly linked list
+This is how i implemented a doubly linked list in java.